-Emily is a coach, mover and believer that you can build your best life.
+Emily is a coach, mover, and believer that you can build your best life.
 Adaptability ranks high in her approach, it is also a reminder that tough times don’t last but tough people do.
 This warrior-in-training considers three weapons of choice – heart, mind, straps.
-The intention for better humanity by improving minds through education (with TRX Training, Pavigym & IPDFA) sounds like an endless challenge.
+The intention to better humanity by improving minds through education (with TRX Training, Pavigym & IPDFA) sounds like an endless challenge.
 It is, however, perspective that leads to a fulfilling purpose while not forgetting to take ourselves less seriously sometimes.

-Now, let’s move away from third party speaking to my preferred writing manner.
+Now, let’s move away from third-party speaking to my preferred writing manner.

 Those who know me know of my many interests, those who know me as acquaintances or superficially probably think I’m a jack of all trades – I’m fine with that.

 Truth is, I ENJOY my many interests, and I EMBRACE them.

 Over the past 20 years of being active, it is safe to say I have been more active than the average sedentary habitant of this planet.